-For a more comprehensive article on reverb see our Best Reverb Pedals piece.
+Relevant pages for ambient/shoegazer guitarists are also the Best Reverse Pedals for Shoegaze article and the Modulated Reverb Category.
+For a more comprehensive article on all types of reverb see our Best Reverb Pedals piece.

 Once upon a shoe-gazing time, guitarists had few choices when it came to pedals that could create washes of ambiance.
 Many players used multiple delay and reverb pedals at the end of their signal chains to generate deep, blooming and lingering soundscapes.
 These days, thanks to advances in digital signal processing (DSP) chips, pedal makers can create stompboxes dedicated to this particular brand of reverb.

 As it happens, pedals that excel at creating ambiance are all the rage right now.
-We’ve spent some time with the dcurrent crop of offerings and have collected 18 that we consider the best.
-All of the pedals listed here will allow you to create cavernous reverbs with lingering tails, shimmer effects, delay, modulation and much more.
-Which is not to say they’re all one-trick ponies.
+We’ve spent some time with the current crop of offerings and have collected 18 that we consider the best.
+All of the pedals listed here will allow you to create cavernous reverbs with lingering tails, shimmer effects, delay, modulation, and much more.
+This is not to say they’re all one-trick ponies.
 Many of these entrants can cover a range of reverb densities and tail lengths, making them rather useful for other musical styles as well.

 NOT ALL REVERBS GAZE AT SHOES